Application of the

 and we heard nothing when the world changed.”

 This essay is written for informational purposes, not as legal scholarship, researched from publicly available sources and government documents.
 We strive to keep these links current, but occasions may arise wherein upgrades to State of Connecticut sites or editing of other portals by their domain owners may cause the links to mis-direct.
-If this happens, let us know and we will work to correct.
+If this happens, let us know and we will endeavor to correct.